 So maybe this is just the week for Mexican basics done in the Instant Pot.
 The other day it was my Instant Pot Refried Beans, and today it’s Instant Pot Mexican Rice.
-Which makes me wonder, do Mexicans call their Mexican Rice “Mexican Rice?”
+Which makes me wonder, do people from Mexico call their Mexican Rice “Mexican Rice?”
 I’m from Iowa and I call my Ham Balls “Iowa Ham Balls” on my site (because that recipe really IS made a lot in Iowa, probably a nod to the German settlers and it has that hallmark Sweet n’ Sour flavor) but if I’m just talking to someone, I just say Ham Balls.
 Just saying it makes me want to snicker, btw.
 Here’s the recipe for Iowa Ham Balls with Sweet Sour Glaze, now that I mentioned them.

 And now you know why I could never solve the world’s problems.
 I just think too much about weird things and have a total streak of immaturity at inopportune moments.
 And I def think too much about food!
 But I do have one problem solved and that’s how to use the Instant Pot to turn out absolutely delish, light and fluffy Mexican Rice.